hoch/WAAX/README.md

 #### JavaScript Framework for Web Music Application (1.0.0-alpha)

-> NOTE: WAAX and MUI require recent web technology such as __Web Audio API, Web MIDI API and Web Components__ (HTML import, Shadow DOM, Custom Elements).
-Chrome is the only browser that fully supports these APIs at the moment.
-Check [here](http://caniuse.com/#search=Component) for the browser support.
+> NOTE: WAAX and MUI require Chrome because they are built on top of Web Audio API, Web MIDI API and Web Components.
+Check [here](http://caniuse.com) for the browser support.

 <!-- travis build image -->

 # Introduction